AliAbbas2105/FastEats-C-Sharp-Version/README.md

 - Order Tracking
 - Profile Management

+## 📊 Notes

+- Some frontend issues may exist because the project was converted from a previous HTML/CSS/JavaScript version.
+- Signup functionality with database is working correctly.
+- Core backend features like authentication, cart management, and order placement are functional.

 ## 🌟 Conclusion
 FastEats built on ASP.NET Core provides an efficient, scalable, and modern platform for fast food ordering.
 With robust features, dynamic menus, and real-time order tracking, FastEats aims to deliver an excellent experience for both customers and service providers.